Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Learn the basics of fly fishing equipment, casting skills, knot-tying, how to match the hatch, reading the water and fly presentation.
 Join Outdoor Recreation School instructors while you develop fly fishing skills, explore methods and watch demonstrations by professionals in the industry.
 Fishing equipment provided.
 Transportation to specific fishing locations will be provided by Outdoor Recreation School staff during camp hours.

-Fly Fishing Float Boat Trip: Mississippi River
+Fly Fishing Float Boat Trip: Crow River

 Minnesota River Fishing Camp